H.R. 4672: To extend the break-in-service consideration for firefighter retirements, and other purposes.

 Office of Personnel Management

-Agencies must process written elections and, for prior service, remit the added employer retirement contributions that would have been due under 5 U.S.C. § 8423, plus interest under 5 U.S.C. § 8334(e).
+Agencies must process written elections and, for restored prior service, remit the additional employer retirement contributions that would have been due, plus interest.

 Nonwildland federal firefighters